Epidemiological summary of COVID-19 cases in First Nations communities

 About the charts

-Information on demographics and outcomes is currently available for reported cases in First Nations communities.
+Information on demographics and outcomes is currently available for cases in First Nations communities as reported to Indigenous Services Canada.

 The charts on this page do not include COVID-19 cases in First Nations individuals residing off reserve or in the territories.